conbojs/conbo/README.md

 Builds
 ------

-**conbo.js** (17KB minified+gzipped): Includes everything you need to build dynamic web application, including HttpService, RemoteHash and RemoteList classes for working with web services, and History and Router classes for browser integration.
+**conbo.js** (<20KB minified+gzipped): Includes everything you need to start building your next JavaScript application, including HttpService, RemoteHash and RemoteList classes for working with web services, and History and Router classes for browser integration.

 Builds are created using Grunt, which requires Node.js; all required modules can be installed by running `npm install` from the command line in the project folder.